Sioncoolwijk/bsc-thesis/README.md

 #### Front-End

-The CSS, JS, HTML, and .htaccess files have been added to the webspace manager of STRATO (the host) to render the website.
+The CSS, JS, HTML, and .htaccess files have been added to the webspace manager of [STRATO](https://www.strato.nl/) to host the website.
 The website is live as of May 16, 2023, and can be accessed here until July 2023: onderzoeknaarchatgpt.nl.

 #### Back-End

-I've set up a server that deploys our Node.js application via our index.js file.
+I've set up a server at [random.com](https://render.com/) that deploys our Node.js application via our index.js file.
 The modules and packages this application depends on are created using the npm init command.